-But now headhunters and recruiters have a great way to target potential job candidates.
+But headhunters and recruiters have a great way of targeting potential job candidates.

 Just look under the #hirethishuman and #hypethishuman hashtags on LinkedIn.
 There, they would find Laurel Burns' new way of connecting the jobless or job seekers with new opportunities.

 Since March, Burns, 33, who lives in British Columbia, Canada, has been creating graphic images, similar to graphics of sports playing cards, of connections she met through the professional networking site.
-She highlights a person’s picture at the top-center of the card, lists some of the person’s accomplishments in hopes of attracting recruiters in the same place where the player’s stats are usually located, and then posts.
+She highlights a person's picture at the top-center of the card, lists some of the person's accomplishments to attract recruiters in the same place where the player's stats are usually located, and then posts.